Jobs¶

 * * * * * sleep 45; /usr/bin/php -f /var/www/html/espocrm/cron.php > /dev/null 2>&1

-Note that command that runs cron may differ depending on your server environment.
+The command that runs cron.php may differ depending on your server environment.
+You might need to replace /var/www/html/espocrm/

 Daemon¶

-Only for Unix-like operating system.
+Available only in Unix-like operating systems.
 Requires pcntl and posix PHP extensions (usually available by default).

 Command to start the daemon using nohup: